 Periodicals and writings are tax exempt if published and distributed by a religious, philanthropic, charitable, historical, scientific or IRS 501(c)(3) organization.
-Materials published by educational organizations do not qualify for this exemption.
+Materials

 Hotel Occupancy Tax Charitable, Educational or Religious Organizations

 Charitable, educational or religious organizations that have received a letter of tax exemption from the Comptroller may claim exemption from the 6 percent state hotel occupancy tax.
 Local hotel tax must be paid, with some exceptions.